d-khan/assembly/numberingsystems/Lecture.md

 ## Why do computers use binary?

 - The short answer: hardware and the laws of physics.
-- In the early days of computing, electrical signals were much harder to precisely measure and control.
+- In the early days of computing, electrical signals were much harder to measure and control precisely.
 - Easy to distinguish between an “on” state and an “off” state.
 - Modern computers use what’s known as a transistor to perform calculations with binary.